-Therefore, it is an indictment on an organization to allow “zero defects”, a toxic assertion, to be so pervasive that it fosters — if not encourages — well-meaning middle managers into an “I am Spartacus" moment.
-That self inflicted wound means he or she is likely to become unreceptive to factual rebuttal, as can be expected when one makes incorrect proclamations in a political environment.
-In such as case it is best to examine the underlying motive.
+Therefore, it is an indictment on an organization to allow “zero defects”, a toxic assertion, to be so pervasive that it baits well-meaning middle managers into an “I am Spartacus" moment.
+Morevoer, that self inflicted wound engenders the likelihood that he or she will become unreceptive in that moment to factual rebuttal, as can be expected after positing incorrect proclamations in public.
+In such a case one must examine the underlying motive.
 If it is in good faith, we believe it is out of bounds to interpret any objection as a deceptive maneuver executed by someone that hasn’t gotten their way on the project or has made an egregious error (when done in bad faith, it is well within your right to think that).

 Whether done with malice or not, the fallout from the “I am Spartacus" moment typically ends up with the organization hemorrhaging a considerable amount of time and money.
 Either from the pursuit of this unreachable goal or the investment in retracting the statement of our gladiator.
 It can take an Otto von Bismarck level of diplomacy to get everyone back in agreement, especially when expressed with conviction in a politically charge environment.

-Fortunately, the “I am Spartacus” moment can be circumvented through several rudimentary project control instruments.
+Fortunately, the “I am Spartacus” moment can be avoided through several rudimentary project control instruments.
 First, the expectations as to what will be achieved during the test phase should be understood and agreed upon via well-defined exit criteria.
 Second, the true drivers to define boundaries preventing the "never-ending search for defects" should also be covered, such as limitations due to budget and time-to-market expectations.
 In this way, stakeholders more easily buy into the relevant trade-offs and the realistic conditions by which the software would be ready to launch (“zero defects” not being one of them).